 3.2.
-Influenza Vaccination
+Influenza vaccination

-Participants were asked about their history of influenza vaccination and whether they intend to get vaccinated this year, including vaccination among their parents and children.
-Table 2 shows that most participants had experienced the flu at some point (82%, excluding participants who couldn't remember - 89%).
-More than half had been vaccinated in the past (57%, excluding participants who couldn't remember - 61%), and a similar percentage, as far as the participants are aware, at least one parent is vaccinated.
-Over a third of the parents report vaccinating their children (38%).
-Among the participants, just over a tenth are vaccinated (12%), 44% intend to get vaccinated, 8% are undecided, and more than a third (36%) do not intend to get vaccinated.
+Participants were asked about their history of influenza vaccination, whether they intended to get vaccinated this year, and the vaccination status of their parents and children.
+As shown in Table 2, most participants had experienced influenza infections at some point (82%; 89% when excluding participants who could not remember).
+More than half had been vaccinated in the past (57%; 61% when excluding participants who could not remember), and a similar percentage reported at least one parent having been vaccinated to the best of their knowledge.
+Over one-third of respondents who were parents reported vaccinating their children (38%).
+Among study participants, 12% were vaccinated, 44% intended to get vaccinated, 8% were undecided, and 36% did not intend to get vaccinated.

-No significant differences were found between the faculties regarding vaccination history, parental vaccination, and children's vaccination.
-However, significant differences were found regarding vaccination in the research year between the faculties (χ2=24.66, p<0.001), with more students in the health sciences faculty having been vaccinated or intending to be vaccinated (16% and 47% respectively), compared to computer science and management students (14% and 52% respectively), and social sciences students (11% and 35% respectively).
+No significant differences were found between faculties with respect to vaccination history, parental vaccination, or children’s vaccination rates.
+However, significant differences were detected between faculties in terms of vaccination in the research period year (χ2=24.66, p<0.001), with more students in the Health Sciences faculty having been vaccinated or intending to get vaccinated (16% and 47%, respectively), compared to Computer Science and Management students (14% and 52%, respectively), and Social Sciences students (11% and 35%, respectively).

 Table 2.
-Influenza Vaccination (n=610)
+Influenza vaccination responses (n=610).